A Guide To Spending 2 Days in Pokhara, Nepal

 Pokhara, a Backpacker’s paradise, nestled along the massive Lake Phewa, and surrounded by the Annapurna and Manaslu ranges, is Nepal’s most popular adventure and leisure destination, with activities suitable for all age groups.

 Pokhara is the gateway to many treks in the Annapurna regions, and on clear mornings, you can enjoy an unobstructed view of the 8000m + Annapurna and Manaslu ranges, from anywhere in Pokhara, and also acts as the relaxing spot for the trekkers, after completing the Everest Base Camp Trek.

-I consider myself fortunate to have the opportunity of exploring Pokhara and other gems of Nepal, along with a bunch of like-minded travelers from all over the world.
+I consider myself fortunate to have the opportunity of exploring Pokhara and other gems of Nepal, along with a bunch of like-minded travellers from all over the world.
 And all credits for this goes to Tourism Board, and PATA – Nepal Chapter, without whom this 7 Day Nepal Experience wouldn’t have been possible.

 We stayed in Pokhara just for 2 nights, and still managed to indulge in a plethora of things, that too staying almost 10 KM away from the lakeside central boulevard at this amazing Mountain Glory Forest Resort and Spa.

-Before reaching the resort, I was apprehensive, as proximity to the city center was a huge warning signal, but the moment we reached Mountain Glory Forest Resort and Spa, I realized how wrong I was.
+Before reaching the resort, I was apprehensive, as proximity to the city center was a huge warning signal, but the moment we reached Mountain Glory Forest Resort and Spa, I realised how wrong I was.
 Staying at Mountain Glory Forest Resort and Spa, in a way became a highlight of my brief stay in Pokhara.

 Despite being a good 10 KM away from the Pokhara lakeside promenade, I would definitely recommend everyone to stay at Mountain Glory Forest Resort and Spa.
 Keep reading to know why do I say so!